Skip to content

 5. Breathable clothing to stay dry

 Clothing made with these technologies is lightweight, comfortable to wear and allows moisture to evaporate quickly.
-Opt for t-shirts, shirts, shorts or trousers in these innovative materials to better manage heat and humidity while avoiding chafing and irritation.
+Opt for t-shirts, shirts, shorts or trousers in these innovative fabrics to better manage heat and humidity while avoiding chafing and irritation.

-6. Don't forget your protective accessories
+6. Don't forget protective accessories

-7. Shoes suited to varied terrain
+7. Footwear suited to varied terrain

 F.A.Q